Tips to reduce your taxes in retirement: Retirement tax planning FAQs

 The benefits of working with a financial advisor and tax professional

-Your advisor can help you balance your financial priorities with tax implications by helping you create a plan that meets both your personal and financial goals.
-Because your Ameriprise financial advisor understands your finances, he or she may also be able to recommend a tax professional for you.
+Your Ameriprise financial advisor can help you balance your financial priorities with tax implications by helping you create a plan that meets both your personal and financial goals.
+Because your financial advisor understands your finances, they may also be able to recommend a tax professional for you.
 Working together, your Ameriprise financial advisor and your tax professional can help structure your investments and retirement distributions for tax efficiency.